 The Randall L. Jones Theatre, dedicated in 1989, was designed by the firm of Fowler, Ferguson, Kingston, and Ruben, with theatrical design by the California firm of Landry and Bogan, as well as Cameron Harvey, Festival producing artistic director.
 It was built to expand the Festival’s offerings, especially in the area of world classics, and was featured in the August 1990 edition of Architecture magazine.
 The theatre is named after a Cedar City native known as the father of tourism in southern Utah.
 It seats 777.

-The Auditorium Theatre, completely renovated in 2004, is the venue for matinees of The Comedy of Errors (ensuring that playgoers stay cool and in the shade on hot summer afternoons) and for performances "rained in" from the Adams Shakespearean Theatre (ensuring that the show goes on and patrons stay dry).
+The Auditorium Theatre, completely renovated in 2004, is the venue for matinees of The Taming of the Shrew (ensuring that playgoers stay cool and in the shade on hot summer afternoons) and for performances "rained in" from the Adams Shakespearean Theatre (ensuring that the show goes on and patrons stay dry).
 The theatre seats 844.

-The Beverley Taylor Sorenson Center for the Arts is an exciting new project that will include the Southern Utah Museum of Art, a new Shakespeare theatre, a studio theatre, and new artistic and production facilities for the Festival, all on the same two-block area as the Randall L. Jones Theatre.
-Groundbreaking is scheduled for March of 2014, with completion about two years later.
+The Beverley Taylor Sorenson Center for the Arts is an exciting new $35 million project that will include the Southern Utah Museum of Art, the Engelstad Shakespeare Theatre (a new outdoor space to replace the aging Adams Shakespearean Theatre), the Eileen and Allen Anes Studio Theatre, and new artistic and production facilities for the Festival, all on the same two-block area as the Randall L. Jones Theatre.
+Construction began in August 2014 and will be completed by January 2016.
+Big D Construction of Salt Lake City is the general contractor.

 The Festival has grown from a budget of under $1,000 in 1961 to over $7 million today.
 Approximately 74 percent of the Festival’s budget is funded from ticket sales, concessions, merchandise, and education classes, with the remaining support coming from contributed income such as memberships, grants, and foundations.
 The Festival’s economic impact in Cedar City and the surrounding area is enormous.
 In a 2012 study by Neil Abercrombie and Dr. Kelly Matthews, the total economic impact was estimated at more than $35 million annually.